PREHISTORIC BODY THEATER

 Ghosts of Hell Creek is Prehistoric Body Theater’s first mainstage dance-theater production, crafted like a mesmerizing clay-textured diorama, activated by full-body clay costumery, intricate lighting, and an immersive soundtrack undulating with experimental gamelan motifs.

 A Song for Sangiran 17 was first commissioned by curator by Melato Suryodarmo for Indonesia Bertutur Festival, and was performed on September 8, 2022, on a constructed stage at Borobudur Temple, Central Java, Indonesia.
-Keep tuned for updates on future performance iterations!
+A new tourable version of the performance is currently in development.
+Keep tuned for updates!

 CALENDAR